tkm404/week4-ICR/README.md

 //

 Describe: Pizza.yourPizza();

 Test: "It should return a string of all the current pizza's properties."
 Code: smallPizza.yourPizza();
 Expected Output: "small pizza with pepperoni for $5."

+Test: "It should return a list of toppings with 'and' when multiple toppings are in the array."
+Code: smallPizza.yourPizza();
+Expected Output: "small pizza with pepperoni, and sausage for $6."